blackyboy/RedHat-RH436-exam-prepration/00_system_requirements.md

 * KVM installed in Instructor machine, With Bridge.
 * KVM holds 4 VMs which need for me to prepare for RH436.
 * Instructor machine Supply local Yum repo (Centos6.5).
-* 1 VM installed and configured with Ubuntu DNS Server for name resolving with 192.168.0.200.
+* 1 VM installed with Ubuntu 14.04 and configured with DNS Server for name resolving with  IP 192.168.0.200.

 ---------------------------------------------------------